 Cloud technology has been around for quite some time now and offers many advantages which have led to its wider adoption.
 Unfortunately, it has also been criticized for its poor security and privacy.
-Ensuring privacy and security of data has become the biggest challenge for cloud service providers.
+Ensuring privacy and security of data has become the biggest cloud security challenge for cloud providers.

 If your business is planning to switch to a cloud-based infrastructure or have already done so, then this article is for you.
 In this article, you will learn about seven cloud security best practices that can keep your cloud infrastructure safe.